ruc-practical-ai/development-environment-setup/README.md

 **Note for MacOS:** When using Python on the command line in MacOS, the location where the `python` command points is usually a symlink to the actual location Python is installed.
 If your Python version is not what you expect it to be, you already tried editing your `$PATH` and you are using MacOS, this may be because the symlink is pointing to the wrong Python version.
 See [this](https://stackoverflow.com/questions/6819661/python-location-on-mac-osx) Stack Overflow answer to understand how to fix this.

-#### When Using VSCode
+#### When Using VS Code

-When using VSCode (or any other IDE), it is important to understand that you might not be interacting with the same Python interpreter that you are interacting with in your shell!
-This may be true even if you have a shell open inside VSCode.
+When using VS Code (or any other IDE), it is important to understand that you might not be interacting with the same Python interpreter that you are interacting with in your shell!
+This may be true even if you have a shell open inside VS Code.

-In VSCode, you can set your desired Python interpreter via the following steps.
+In VS Code, you can set your desired Python interpreter via the following steps.

 1. Open the command palette via `Ctrl` + `Shift` + `P`
 2. Type "Python: Select Interpreter"